The Ray Charles Foundation Scholars Fund in Neurosurgery

 Funded by The Ray Charles Foundation

 The Cedars-Sinai Department of Neurosurgery is committed to comprehensive, technologically advanced and clinically effective diagnosis and treatment of adult and pediatric neurological disorders.
-Along with a strong commitment to providing a wide array of educational programs, the department is proud to announce the inaugural year of The Ray Charles Foundation Scholars Fund in Neurosurgery funded by the Ray Charles Foundation.
+Along with a strong commitment to providing a wide array of educational programs, the department is proud to announce The Ray Charles Foundation Scholars Fund in Neurosurgery funded by the Ray Charles Foundation.

 The Ray Charles Foundation Scholars Fund in Neurosurgery provides a unique opportunity for one individual to spend a full year at the world-class Cedars-Sinai Medical Center in Los Angeles, gaining valuable hands-on experience in neurosciences and learning directly from a team of neuroscience innovators at one of our research laboratories.